Vanisha0609/simplewebserver/README.md

 ## RESULT:
-The program is executed sucessfully
+The program for implementing Web Server is executed sucessfully